Furimanejo/playful-plugins-readme/README.md

 * "Deal Damage", "Take Damage", "Take Lust Damage", "Get Grappled", "Take Grapple Damage", "Equipment Breaks", "Faltered", "Afflicted", "Kidnapped", "Cursed Item Equipped", "Item Uncursed".

 ## How Events Work
 Playful Plugins keeps a score, events can add points to that score, those points decrease over time according to each plugin's "Decay" variable.
+Event points can be additive, adding to the score that decay over time, or non-additive (or instant), only existing while the respective event happens.
+Event points can also be proportional to a multiplicative value within the event (for some events it makes sense to ask "how much" of the event was triggered for example for a "Take Damage" event we can ask "how much damage was taken").

 Events can also trigger patterns, each pattern is defined as a series of values between 0 and 100 (custom patterns may be added by editing the config_main.json file).
 Pattern triggers consist of an intensity value that scales the respective pattern between 0% and 100%, and a disable delay value that dictate for how long the pattern should play after the event ends.
 Triggering an event multiple times or continuously refreshes the disable delay.

-In the end a combination of points and patterns is used to trigger the connected toys, according to the values set for each device (defaults to 0% intensity at 0 points and 100% intensity at 100 points).
+In the end a combination (simple sum) of points and patterns is used to trigger the connected toys, according to the values set for each device (defaults to 0% intensity at 0 points and 100% intensity at 100 points).

 ## How To Capture The Overlay In OBS
 * In Playful Plugins' main tab set "Hide Overlay From Taskbar" to false.